-The Animal Welfare Institute and The Humane Society of the United States have partnered to publish a resource titled “Basic Guidelines for Operating an Equine Rescue or Retirement Facility.”
-The guidelines offer practical advice for anyone operating, or interested in starting up, an equine rescue or retirement facility.
-Developed on the premise that high quality equine management need not be restrictively expensive, the guidelines are a valuable management resource for those involved in equine rescue and rehabilitation.
+The Animal Welfare Institute and The American Wild Horse Campaign’s “Basic Guidelines for Operating an Equine Rescue or Retirement Facility” offers practical advice for anyone operating, or interested in starting up an equine rescue or retirement facility.
+Developed on the premise that high-quality equine management need not be restrictively expensive, the guidelines are a valuable management resource for those involved in equine rescue and rehabilitation.
 By making every effort to adhere to these standards, facilities can enrich their day-to-day operations while demonstrating to the public that the equine rescue community takes very seriously its responsibility to provide quality care to its animals.

 The corresponding checklist may act as an operational assessment tool for the suitability of a facility, as well as offering a perspective into opportunities for improvement.
 This checklist may be utilized during professional evaluations or during periodic assessments.